it-dept-cis/Essential-Guide-to-Election-Security/README.md

-# The Essential Guide for Election Security
+# The Essential Guide to Election Security

 ## About the project